handsomecode/smart-foosball-iot/SlackBot/README-slackbot.md

 # Slackbot for Smart foosball IoT

 Slackbot is aimed to help you to find players for matches.
 It works with help of Slack interactive messages and doesn't flood a lot.
 So it's really easy way to start a game.
 Also, it reports games results and could show statistics on request.
 It is written on Node.js as a server application.
-[Botkit](https://github.com/howdyai/botkit) is used as basis for bot to communicate with users.
+[Botkit](https://github.com/howdyai/botkit) is used as a basis for the bot to communicate with users.
 Match's results and statistics are based on the information from Firebase datastorage.

 ## Firebase